All I Want for Christmas Is You: Mariah Carey and Justin Bieber version

 "All I Want for Christmas Is You (SuperFestive!)" is a duet between Carey and Canadian singer Justin Bieber.
-The song was recorded on his holiday album, Under the Mistletoe, and released as a radio airplay only single in Italy on December 9, 2011, as the second single from the album.
-The music video for the duet featuring Bieber was filmed in Macy's department store in New York City, and features Bieber shopping with his friends whilst Carey is seen singing in the background.
+The song was recorded on his holiday album, Under the Mistletoe (2011), and released through radio in Italy on December 9, 2011, as the second single from the album.
+The music video for the duet was filmed in Macy's department store in New York City, and features Bieber shopping with his friends whilst Carey is seen singing in the background.